 ASHA thanks members of the Subcommittee for increasing funding for the Individuals with Disabilities Education Act (IDEA) last year.
 Children and youth (ages 3-21) receive special education services and related services under IDEA Part B, and infants and toddlers (birth-2 years old) with disabilities and their families receive early intervention services under IDEA Part C. Congress must continue to make appropriate investments in IDEA to ensure children with disabilities receive the free appropriate public education (FAPE), which they are entitled to under law.
 A substantial increase in funding for IDEA is a step toward fulfilling the promise that Congress made to fund 40% of the average per-pupil expenditure in public elementary and secondary schools.
 This critical program serves more than 6.5 million children in our nation's schools, including students with communication disorders.
-ASHA appreciates that the American Rescue Plan Act provided \$2.58 billion for IDEA Part B State Grants, \$200 million for IDEA Preschool Grants, and \$250 million for Part C Infants and Toddlers.
+ASHA appreciates the Administration's budget request for IDEA, which would provide substantial increases for IDEA Part B State Grants, Section 619 Preschool Grants, and Part C Infants and Toddlers early intervention services, and that is a significant investment toward fully funding this program.

 These resources are essential to support states and local education agencies in providing FAPE to all students with disabilities.
 However, schools and districts continue to grapple with costs associated with the Coronavirus Disease 2019 (COVID-19) pandemic and require additional resources to address challenges associated with ensuring continued education and delivering the services and supports for children with disabilities.
-ASHA supports the Administration's FY 2022 budget request for IDEA to ensure students with disabilities can continue to access the services to which they are entitled.
+ASHA supports robust funding for IDEA as identified to ensure students with disabilities can continue to access the services to which they are entitled.